Balancing Half Moon is an advanced posture that challenges your balance, strengthens and opens up the hips and develops

 Dancer pose is an advanced balancing, hip opener that stretches the quads, hip flexors, abs, chest and shoulders and improves hip stability.

 Eagle is an advanced balance pose that strengthens the hips and quads and stretches the glutes, IT band, TFL, upper back and shoulders.

-One-Handed Tiger challenges your balance, stretches the quads, hip flexors and shoulders and improves spinal mobility.
+One-Handed Tiger challenges your balance, stretches the quads, hip flexors, chest and shoulders and improves spinal mobility.

-Revolved Half Moon is an advanced pose that stretches the calves and hamstrings, improves spinal mobility and challenges your balance.
+Revolved Balancing Half Moon is an advanced pose that stretches the calves and hamstrings, rotates the spine and challenges your balance.

 Revolved Side Angle pose is an advanced twisting hip opener that improves spinal mobility and stretches the calves and hamstrings.

 Revolved Triangle is an advanced twisting pose that improves spinal mobility and stretches the calves, hamstrings, t-spine and chest.

 Side Plank strengthens the wrists, shoulders, back, glutes, abs and obliques and can help to alleviate lower back and shoulder pain.